omgmvi/genephene2/README.md

 # **Genephene2** : *A set of models to predict microbe metabolic phenotypes from their annotated genomes*

+**TL;DR**

+>At the moment this is an script to fit machine learning models for classification of phenotypic traits according to presence/abscense of genes but flexibly build to accept more types of genomic information.
+At the moment, the script fit the models and return files with their performance in classification.

+>For genomic information based on gene frequency, the accuracy range around 0.80-0.90 (roughly) but for genomes transformed in continuous embedding (Doc2Vec) the results drop dramatically

+**TODO:**
+- [ ] Find new ways to do genomic embeddings.
+    - [ ] Try Kohonen self-organizative networks and
+    - [ ] Try Dictionary learning
+    - [ ] Try Scatter Search and GA based logistic regression
+- [ ] Describe the reason for low performance in the current models
+- [x] Check if Doc2Vec is failing due to coding mistakes
+- [ ] Add more machine learning models
+- [ ] Find an OOP solution to reduce coding and flexibilize user input of functions
+- [ ] Move the prototype to python as separated scripts
+- [ ]  Use a CMake kind of script to unroll the databases - as it is now sounds super complicated and easy to forget

+**QUICK LINKS**
+- A description of how data has been and need to be input
+- The Doc2Vec genome embedding
+- How to run a model
+- How to elaborate a larger number of models 'as in a HPC' or SnakeMake

 ## Introduction
 GenePhene2 is a continuation of the GenePhene project from Prof. Christopher Quince and his collaborators.